ttobaegi/ml-on-gcp/5. Feature Engineering/README.md

 ## _5-8.
 Exploring tf.transform_
+#### `tf.transform`
+- Implement feature preprocessing and feature creation / Carry out feature processing efficiently, at scale and on streaming data.

-`tf.transform` to define preprocessing pipelines and run these using large scale data processing frameworks, while also exporting the pipeline in a way that can be run as part of a TensorFlow graph.
+- Define preprocessing pipelines and run these using large scale data processing frameworks, while also exporting the pipeline in a way that can be run as part of a TensorFlow graph.

 > -   _Preproccess data and engineer new features using `Tf.Transform`_
 > -   _Create and deploy **Apache Beam** pipeline_